What is wealth?

 It’s the wrong kind of debt that is bad.
 Lifestyle Debt is extremely bad.

 Taking on ‘Lifestyle or Consumer Debt’ is a wealth destroying activity.
-If you can’t afford to buy it outright, you simply can’t afford it.
+You might feel rich and show wealth.
+However, if you can’t afford to buy it outright, you simply can’t afford it.

 Start working to increase your income with view to get out of debt first then to build income producing asset, that makes money for you.
 Without your regular input, (work).

-Understand the difference between being Rich and being truly Wealthy.
+I hope this helps you understand the difference between being rich and being truly wealthy.